ericlind/data-mgmt-4-biologists/exercises/Homework2-create-schema.md

 You will work in the named repository (ENT5920-Lastname) you created in Week 3.

 Use a dataset of your own, preferably one you will be using in your research.
-If you do not have access to a dataset of your own, you can download the ...
+If you do not have access to a dataset of your own, you can download the dataset associated with:

+>	Loewen CJG, Vinebrooke RD (2016).
+Regional diversity reverses
+> the negative impacts of an alien predator on local species-poor communities.
+> Ecology 97(10): 2740–2749.

+The dataset can be found [here](https://datadryad.org//resource/doi:10.5061/dryad.pj763)

 *Create a database schema* as follows.
 This is meant to be a visual and conceptual exercise.

 You can use the MySQL workbench or another GUI database designer, or slidemaker software like Powerpoint, or draw it on a piece of paper and scan the file.
 Whichever method you